 Sybase IQ supports bulk loading of remote data via the LOAD TABLE USING CLIENT FILE statement.
-LOAD TABLE USING FILE loads data on the local server and replaces the deprecated utility iq_bcp.
+LOAD TABLE USING FILE loads data on the local server and replaces the deprecated utility iq\bcp.

-Both server and client must be at the Sybase IQ 15.0 or later release level.
+Both the server and client must be Sybase IQ version 15.0 or later.
 A combination of 15.0 or later server and a 12.7 client returns a File I/O Error.